 "So was wie Work-Life-Balance gibt es nicht.
 Es gibt die Arbeit und das Leben – aber keine Balance dazwischen.“ So hat Sheryl Sandberg, COO von…

-If Winston Churchill was able to take an afternoon nap everyday, we can certainly fix our work-life issues, and HR has the tools to lead the way.
+If Winston Churchill was able to take an afternoon nap everyday, we can certainly fix our work-life issues, and HR has the internal communication tools to lead the way.
 As Robin D. Richards, CEO of CareerArc advises:

-"There needs to be open and welcome communication between HR and managers, and managers with their employees so that there aren't any assumptions being made about time being spent working outside of office hours"
+"There needs to be open and welcome communication between HR and managers, and managers with their employees so that there aren't any assumptions being made about time being spent working outside of office hours."